GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### Description
 This is the rate limiter for a user's requests for USPS paper (also sometimes called GPO) letters.
-This is a completely independent set of rate limiting code, in the `GpoMail` class, which implements two rate limits.
+This is a completely independent set of rate limiting code in the `GpoMail` class, which implements two rate limits.

 - First, a user is not allowed more than a certain number of letter